 The San Francisco Chronicle exclaims, “For theatrical charisma and musical bravado, it would be hard to top the performance of baritone Efraín Solís.”
 He is a recent graduate of the San Francisco Opera Adler Fellowship and while with the company, sang his first performances of Papageno in Die Zauberflöte, Dandini in La cenerentola, Schaunard in La bohème, Silvano in Un ballo in maschera, Sciarrone in Tosca, and Prince Yamadori in Madama Butterfly.
-In the 2016-17 season, he debuts the role of Figaro in Le nozze di Figaro with Opera Memphis and reprises it in a return to Livermore Valley Opera.
-Also, he sings Dick in Blitzstein’s Cradle Will Rock with Opera Saratoga, is presented in recital by El Camino College Center for the Arts, and joins the New Choral Society for Handel’s Messiah.
+In the 2017-18 season, he joins Houston Grand Opera’s HGOCo as Mark in Martinez’s Cruzar la cara de la Luna in performances presented under the auspices as New York City Opera.
+He also sings Handel’s Messiah with the Las Vegas Philharmonic.
+Last season, he debuted the role of Figaro in Le nozze di Figaro with Opera Memphis and reprised it in a return to Livermore Valley Opera.
+He also sang Dick in Blitzstein’s The Cradle Will Rock with Opera Saratoga, was presented in recital by El Camino College Center for the Arts, returned to the New Century Chamber Orchestra for a Gershwin gala, and joined the New Choral Society for Handel’s Messiah.

 He is an alumnus of the prestigious Merola Opera Program in association with San Francisco Opera, at which he sang Junius in The Rape of Lucretia and covered Count Almaviva in Le nozze di Figaro.
 He is also a former member of Opera Santa Barbara’s Studio Artist Program.
 In 2013, he was a Grand Finalist in the Metropolitan Opera National Council Auditions and sang arias from Rodelinda and Le nozze di Figaro on the famed company’s stage with Marco Armilianto conducting.
 He was also a finalist in Houston Grand Opera's Eleanor McCollum Competition.
 He holds a Master of Music from San Francisco Conservatory of Music, at which he sang Guglielmo in Così fan tutte and Mahler’s Lieder eines fahrenden Gesellen and while at Chapman University, his performances included Beethoven’s Mass in C and Puccini’s Messa di Gloria.